-Diabetic macular edema.
-A consequence of diabetic retinopathy, DME is swelling in an area of the retina called the macula.
+Diabetic macular edema is a consequence of diabetic retinopathy.
+It is characterized by the swelling of an area of the retina called the macula.

 DME is the build-up of fluid (edema) in a region of the retina called the macula.
 The macula is important for the sharp, straight-ahead vision that is used for reading, recognizing faces, and driving.
 DME is the most common cause of vision loss among people with diabetic retinopathy.
 About half of all people with diabetic retinopathy will develop DME.
 Although it is more likely to occur as diabetic retinopathy worsens, DME can happen at any stage of the disease.